fiadliel/fs2-mongodb/README.md

 ### Creating a client

-There are two ways of creating a `Stream[F, com.mongodb.async.client.MongoClient]` which will be closed after use by FS2:
+There are two ways of creating a `Resource[F, com.mongodb.async.client.MongoClient]` which will be closed after use:

 *`Mongo.fromUrl[F]`*
 This takes a string representing a MongoDB URL (e.g. `mongodb://localhost`).